Онлайн трансляция | 12 сентября

 A guest house and a hospital operated at the Caves Monastery.
 The holy monastery accepted at expense up to eighty thousand of pilgrims annually.
 Many of them not only lived for free in the Lavra guest house, but also had bread and vegetable soup three, four and more days in a row.
 And so it lasted during decades!

-As other monasteries of the empire, the Lavra provided large amounts for the development of education, maintaining own elementary school, the Theological specialized school, assigned money for the education of the poor from the Kiev eparchy, and even founded five types of scholarships in the theological and educational institutions of Kiev and Kostroma “In memory of the wonderful salvation of the precious life of His Majesty Imperor Alexander II on April, 4,1866”.
+As other monasteries of the empire, the Lavra provided large amounts for the development of education, maintaining own elementary school, the Theological specialized school, assigned money for the education of the poor from the Kyiv eparchy, and even founded five types of scholarships in the theological and educational institutions of Kyiv and Kostroma “In memory of the wonderful salvation of the precious life of His Majesty Imperor Alexander II on April, 4,1866”.

-In 1860, the two-grade public school for children of the state servants and citizens of Kiev opened in the Lavra.
+In 1860, the two-grade public school for children of the state servants and citizens of Kyiv opened in the Lavra.
 Later it was named as Lavra Two-Grade Church School.
 In 1914, the school took up to 130-140 kids as pupils.

 The donations from the Lavra and other large monasteries were significant in times of the Russo-Japanese and First World Wars.

-As we can see, the Kiev-Caves Monastery has always responded to every kind, Christian and nation’s, church and civil appeal.
-Charity and love to neighbors created the deserved Kiev-Caves Lavra’s authority.
+As we can see, the Kyiv-Caves Monastery has always responded to every kind, Christian and nation’s, church and civil appeal.
+Charity and love to neighbors created the deserved Kyiv-Caves Lavra’s authority.
 This was witnessed by the generous presents of the monarchic persons with the confirmation documents “…on granting in commemoration of special favor to the Monastery for the efforts and prayers of the brethren of the Lavra in the name of salvation of human souls”.

 The unique necropolis was gathered in the Lavra.
-The first Kiev metropolitan Mikhail, Theodor of Ostrog, Eliseus Pletenetskyi, saint Peter Mohyla, Innocent Gisel and dozens of other outstanding men of the Motherland rest in peace in the earth under the holy monastery, in its churches and caves.
+The first Kyiv metropolitan Mikhail, Theodor of Ostrog, Eliseus Pletenetskyi, saint Peter Mohyla, Innocent Gisel and dozens of other outstanding men of the Motherland rest in peace in the earth under the holy monastery, in its churches and caves.

 After the October reshuffle, the most hard times in the history of the Lavra came.
 According to the Decree of the Soviet government “On Separating of the Church and the State and of School and the Church”, all property of church and religious communities was announced property of the people.
-On September, 29, 1926, the Ukrainian State General Executive Committee and the Council of People’s Commissars of the USSR passed the regulation on “The Recognition of the Former Kiev-Caves Lavra as the Historical and Cultural State Preserve and on its Transformation into the All-Ukraine Museum Township”.
+On September, 29, 1926, the Ukrainian State General Executive Committee and the Council of People’s Commissars of the USSR passed the regulation on “The Recognition of the Former Kyiv-Caves Lavra as the Historical and Cultural State Preserve and on its Transformation into the All-Ukraine Museum Township”.
 Gradual isolation of the church community, its displacement by the newly created museum ended with total liquidation of the monastery till the beginning of 1930.
-Part of the brethren was carted away a hundred kilometres from Kiev and shot, and those who remained were imprisoned or exiled.
+Part of the brethren was carted away a hundred kilometres from Kyiv and shot, and those who remained were imprisoned or exiled.
 The Lavra suffered devastation and destruction.

 An immense damage to the architectural and historical treasures of the Lavra was caused also during the years of the Great Patriotic War.
 On November, 3, 1941, the Holy Dormition Cathedral was blasted.